lukachi/rn-template/README.md

 2) After merge PR, you will have 2 options to release ur app for `internal distribution` (QA)
    - select `New App Version` workflow in GH actions and choose release type
    - or run `yarn app-release` locally, it will do the same as action above, and push changes to trigger next GH actions
-3) After that, the `eas-build-qa` workflow will start, and it will build and publish app to `internal distribution` via EAS
+3) After that, run the `eas-build-qa` workflow, and it will build and publish app to `internal distribution` via EAS
-4) The `Production` release should be triggered manually, by running `eas-production-build` workflow
+4) The `Production` release works same way, by running `eas-production-build` workflow

 **note**: This template doesn't submit app to stores, u should do it manually via EAS dashboard, or configure auto-submit in GH actions. in that case you need to check eas submit configuration and follow the steps from [EAS](https://docs.expo.dev/submit/introduction/) docs.